 - 1. Look for any obstructions around the slide-out room both interior and exterior. - 2.
-Locate the slide-out switch and hold in the "IN" position until the room is in and comes to a stop.
-Release the switch. - 3.
+Locate the slide-out switch and hold in the "IN" position until the room is in and stops, then release the switch. - 3.
 Now the slide-out room is ready for travel.

-BE SURE TO REFER TO MANUFACTURER'S INSTRUCTIONS FOR THE SPECIFIC SLIDE MECHANISM ON YOUR UNIT.
+NOTE: BE SURE TO REFER TO MANUFACTURER'S INSTRUCTIONS FOR THE SPECIFIC SLIDE MECHANISM ON YOUR UNIT.
 REFER TO MANUFACTURER'S INSTRUCTIONS FOR MANUAL OPERATION OF SLIDE MECHANISM IN CASE OF ELECTRICAL FAILURE.